Robly-Development/Robly/Terms of Service.md

 ### Contact
 For any concerns about this Policy or the Bot's operation, please use the following email contact: editdeem@seznam.cz

-Any of this data, besides the **Discord User ID** (which is kept for the solely reason to prevent exploits),<br>can be requested to be removed through the provided email contact or in the Support Server of Robly: https://discord.gg/UdKSrxBXyd.<br>By doing this, all your data will be removed from the database.<br>If you want to also get this information removed from database backups, please include it in the request.<br>It may take up to 7 days for this information to get removed.
+Any of this data, besides the **Discord User ID** (which is kept for the solely reason to prevent exploits),<br>can be requested to be removed through the provided email contact or in the Support Server of Robly.<br>By doing this, all your data will be removed from the database.<br>If you want to also get this information removed from database backups, please include it in the request.<br>It may take up to 7 days for this information to get removed.

 ###### This Terms of Service may be updated from time to time.<br>Any changes made will be previously notified through the Bot and/or the Official Discord Server of Robly.